Habrio/Habrio/README.md

 - **OpenAPI JSON spec**: Available at `/apispec.json`
 - **Prometheus metrics**: Accessible at `/metrics`

+### Postman collection

+- Import `postman/Habrio.postman_collection.json` into Postman (File → Import) to access curated requests for auth, onboarding, consumer, vendor, admin, and the optional agent APIs.
+- Before sending requests, configure the collection variables (or attach an environment) with your `baseUrl` and the relevant JWT tokens so that headers such as `Authorization: Bearer {{consumerAccessToken}}` resolve correctly.

 ### Admin endpoints:

 Basic admin endpoints protected by JWT auth and `admin` role: